chuck1/pymake/README.md

 To use PyMake, create a subclass of pymake.Rule.
 The init function of pymake.Rule takes three callable objects.
 The first two callables should return generators which produce the output and input files.
-The third callable should generate the outputs from the inputs.
+The third callable should create the outputs from the inputs.

     class MyRule(pymake.Rule):
         def __init__(self):